Tom Doncourt: Other projects and solo work

 House in the Woods came out in 2017, this time featuring Kristin Slipp on vocals.
 Rudy Perrone, an original member of Cathedral, recorded the guitar solo for “Frontier.”

 In the late 2018, Ondes Martenot master Nadia Ratsimandresy came to Doncourt’s Tower Mews studio for ten days.
 They set their goal to record an album's worth of music that could possibly be used as soundtracks.
 This was released as Ratsimandresy & Doncourt, Volume 1.

 Doncourt produced a 10-song album featuring Mattias Olsson on percussion and Eunice Wobble Wong on vocals, called Lantern.
 It was released by Chuck Bernklau, Brian Lee, and Maxine Lu in 2020.

-In “Lantern,” the title song of Doncourt’s final album, (Lantern, released in 2020), the speaker yearns for the perfect world painted on a lantern from his childhood; a world in which two lovers could dwell “in the spinning light forever”; a world where “the fire would never go out; the stream would just keep flowing.”
-He laments that he “tried to hold onto it, but it all just flickered away.”
-This recurring theme – the search for enduring love – consistently appears throughout Doncourt’s body of work.
-Toward the end of his life, facing terminal illness, he might have identified with “the stone that [would soon] disappear” in the song by that title on the same album.
-And yet, in the song “Lantern,” there is a hopeful tone in the final stanza.
-As the speaker stares into the painted world of the lantern “every night before [he sleeps],” he is able to bring that spinning Light within himself, into the Lotus of his Heart.
-He becomes his own Eternal Shining One.
+"Lantern," the title track of Doncourt’s final 2020 album, aches with nostalgia.
+In it, the speaker longs for the perfect world painted on a childhood lantern—a place where lovers dwell "in the spinning light forever," where the fire never dies and the stream never stops flowing.
+It captures a theme central to Doncourt’s entire life's work: the relentless search for enduring love.
+Written as he faced a terminal illness, lines like "the stone that [would soon] disappear" from a companion track carry a heavy, autobiographical weight.
+Yet, “Lantern” refuses to end in darkness.
+In its final stanza, hope breaks through.
+By gazing into that painted childhood world each night, the speaker internalizes the spinning light, nesting it deep within the lotus of his heart to become his own eternal, shining source.